26 Things to do in Suzhou China – All You Need to Know Before you Go

 Chaozong Pavilion in Suzhou China

-We were welcomed by the crowd who seemed more impressed with us being there than we were of the scene before our eyes.
+We were welcomed by the crowd, who seemed more impressed with us being there than we were of the scene before our eyes.

-6. Rickshaw Ride
+6. Take A Rickshaw Ride

 Rickshaw ride through the streets of Suzhou

+We stopped at a traditional Chinese market to view produce and some very interesting dining choices.
 It is not for the faint of heart as live frogs and turtles sit in mesh plastic awaiting their fate.

-But as we always say, “At least in Asia, they know where their food is coming from, unlike the west where we pack our meat neatly in styrofoam and plastic wrap pretending that it never lived in the first place.”
+But as we always say, “At least in Asia, they know where their food is coming from, unlike the West where we pack our meat neatly in styrofoam and plastic wrap, pretending that it never lived in the first place.”

 7. Pingjiang Road